Skip to contents

 adapt_bounds

-Adapt the bounds for rejecting a hypotheses to keep the FWER with the new adaptions, see cer_adapt()
+Adapt the bounds for rejecting a hypotheses to keep the FWER with the new adaptions.
+If doing multiple adaptions, it is enough to adapt bounds only for the last one, or call adapt_bounds() manually after.

 Value